aerrata/journal/src/content/posts/arch-linux-with-efistub.md

 updatedDate: June 2 2024
 ---

-Why use the ugly GRUB bootloader when you can by pass it?
+Why use the ugly GRUB bootloader when you can bypass it?
 Use the native EFISTUB instead

 ### Get into the EFI Shell